phaziz/Constructr/README.md

 	- Generating domain specific static websites
 	- FTP-Transfer of static sites to frontend-domain
 	- Backend searchengine for pages, content-elements, content-history-elements media-files and backend-users
-	- Template Management (create, edit, delete)
+	- ConstructrPostmaster for contact-form-handling in frontend